Louis Jadot - Puligny-Montrachet Referts 1er Cru 2015

 James Suckling

-"A fine, buttery note dominates the nose, while the fruit on the palate is intense and pure.
-A crystalline wine, with a beautiful sap.
+"A subtle hint of butter on the nose, while the fruit on the palate is intense and refined.
+A crystal-clear wine with beautiful vitality.
 Superb."
 (Le Guide des Meilleurs Vins de France 2019 - RVF) A great wine of rare elegance...

 Eye